The Oudolf Landscape

 Our core works included:

-Installation of 1,200 metres of Corten steel edging and 300 metres of timber edging.
-This task necessitated detailed planning, mapping and setting out to shape curves and meanders in accordance with Piet Oudolf’s exact specifications, resulting in a continuous flow of radii throughout the site.
+Installation of 1,200 m2 of Corten steel edging and 300 m of timber edging.
+This required detailed planning, mapping and setting out to shape the curves and meanders.

-Grading and preparation of 3,000 square metres of newly constructed planting beds, which involved stockpiling and re-working of the topsoil, complemented by the addition and working-in of RHS Garden Wisley’s proprietary compost.
+Grading and preparation of 3,000 m2 of newly constructed planting beds, which involved stockpiling and re-working of the top soil, complemented by the addition of RHS Garden Wisley’s homemade proprietary compost.

-In collaboration with the RHS Garden Wisley Team, Blakedown assisted in the planting of over 162 perennial varieties, amounting to a total of 36,000 plants.
+In collaboration with the RHS Garden Wisley Team, assisting in the planting of over 162 perennial varieties, a total of 36,000 plants.

 Installation of block paving, strategically placed as path thresholds and bench standings.

-Installation of 171 metres of tar and chip works in the apron area, located at the garden’s northern end.
+Installation of 171 m of tar and chip works in the apron area of the garden.

-Installation of 1,365 square metres of eco-weed biodegradable matting, covering approximately one third of the planting beds.
+Installation of 1,365 m2 of eco-weed biodegradable matting, covering approx. one third of the planting beds.

-Drainage and Irrigation – we implemented an Aco drainage system along the paths and apron area, which was strategically connected to soakaways within the planting beds, ensuring efficient water management
+Drainage and irrigation - an Aco drainage system was installed along the paths and apron area, which was connected to soakaways within the planting beds.

 Challenges: